whitneyburton/portfolios/students/1611-front/kyle-zucker/20170606-kyle-zucker-m4.markdown

 Evaluator: Robbie
 Result: Pass

+Personal Notes:

 Finally got to use my favorite color scheme in a project.
-After adding some tests Robbie appeared reluntantly satisfied with the result.
+After adding some tests Robbie appeared to be reluntantly satisfied with the result.

 ## Work & Projects